KariceWilliams/KariceWilliams.github.io/_pages/about.md

 ## Portfolio Project

 - Code that takes yearly income and divides it into monthly budgets allowing for categories that track and print expenses as well as including an option to go into the next month letting the remainder of the previous one carry over.
-For usgae download the .java file to your device and upload into your preferred IDE.
  [BudgetTracker](https://github.com/KariceWilliams/Budget-Tracker/blob/481a4b77dab72e50c2431eb184e01963f46c3fd1/BudgetTracker.java)